Hydrodynamics of a single filament moving in a fluid spherical membrane: Results

 We begin by presenting the results of the filament at its minimum curvature $\kappa_\text{min}=1/R$.
 We note that applying a net force on filament bound to the spherical membrane produces a net torque on the membrane, which leads to a net rotational flow of the entire system \citep{Henle2010}.
 This effect is absent in a planar membrane \citep{samanta2021vortex}.
 The resistance and mobility functions are defined based on the \emph{relative} velocity of the filament with respect to the ambient fluid.
 As such, we subtract this rigid-body rotation from the velocity field of a moving filament in our computations of the resistance functions and surface flows.
 The same implementation was used by \citet{Henle2010}.
 The implementation details are provided in \cref{sec:appA}.

 The filament's dynamics on a planar membrane is defined by two lengths: the filament's length, $L$, and SD length, $\ell_0$.
 Spherical geometry introduces another length: $R$.
 Constant filament curvature imposes an upper-bound on its length: $L<2\pi R$.
+We assume that the filament thickness, $a$, is significantly smaller than all other length-scales.
+The filament is modeled as a line with no thickness in the results presented here.
+In Supplementary Materials we show that the relative change in the computed resistance functions due to finite thickness of the filament at most scales with $\mathcal{O}(\epsilon)$, where $\epsilon=a/L$; hence, filament thickness has a negligible effect on the computed hydrodynamic functions.

-We assume that the filament radius is negligible compared to all the other lengths and, thus, ineffectual.
-We study the effect of these length-scales on translational resistance, in parallel and perpendicular directions, and rotational resistance in three regimes: $\ell_0/R\ll 1$, $\ell_0/R\sim \textit{O}(1)$, and $\ell_0/R\gg 1$.
+We study translational resistance, in parallel and perpendicular directions, and rotational resistance in three regimes: $\ell_0/R\ll 1$, $\ell_0/R\sim \mathcal{O}(1)$, and $\ell_0/R\gg 1$.
 The results are presented in \cref{fig:resist}.
 In all cases the variations of the resistance are presented as the length of the filament is changed, while fixing $\ell_0/R$.
 Thus, $L/R$ varies in each individual line in \cref{fig:resist}.
 These variations are visualized by varying the transparency of each color in the plot from more transparent (lighter) in smaller $L/R$ to less transparent (darker) in larger $L/R$.

-As shown in \cref{fig:pa_001}, in the limit of $\ell_0/R\ll 1$ the resistance plots in parallel direction for different values of $\ell_0/R$ nearly collapse to the resistance values of a planar membrane at $L/R\ll 1$, and show relatively weak positive deviations from this curve.
+As shown in \cref{fig:pa_001}, in the limit of $\ell_0/R\ll 1$ the resistance plots in parallel direction for different values of $\ell_0/R$ nearly collapse to the resistance values of a planar membrane at $L/R\ll 1$, and show relatively weak positive deviations which is at most $40\%$ from this curve.
 The positive deviations result from the flow confinement effects in a closed spherical geometry and, thus, increase with $L/R$.
+The details are provided in Supplementary Materials.

 In the opposite limit of $\ell_0/R\gg 1$, shown in \cref{fig:pa_100}, the resistance (and mobility) become independent of $\ell_0$, resulting in nearly perfect collapse of all the results when plotted against $L/R$.
 Both limits can be understood by noting that the length-scale that determines the flows and the hydrodynamic functions is the length-scale over which the momentum is transported from the membrane to the surrounding 3D fluid domains, which we refer to as $\ell^\star$ hereafter.
 In case of $\ell_0/R \ll 1$, the momentum transport occurs in $\ell^\star=\ell_0$, and the results closely follow those of a planar membrane.
 In the other limit of $\ell_0/R\gg 1$, the momentum transfer occurs over the dimension of the spherical geometry, $R$, which is smaller than $\ell_0$.
 As such, the results are independent of $\ell_0$.